bohoomil/fontconfig-ultimate/README.rst

   | set of patches needed to rebuild the stock fontconfig for your
   | distribution.
 This should minimize the risk of differences in font
   | rendering between machines running infinality-bundle and the ones
-  | that use generic packages.
+  | using generic packages.
 Furthermore, non-Arch Linux users would
   | be able to quickly port the bundle settings to their Linux
   | distributions by rebuilding their fontconfig libraries.